qiskit-community/qiskit-experiments/docs/tutorials/custom_experiment.rst

         backend=None,
         **experiment_options
     ):
-        """Basic randomize Z-basis measurement via a Pauli frame transformation
+        """Basic randomized Z-basis measurement experiment via a Pauli frame transformation

-        Note this will just append a new set of measurment at the end of a circuit.
+        Note this will just append a new set of measurements at the end of a circuit.
-        A more advanced version of this experiment would be use a transpiler pass to replace all exisiting measurements in a circuit with randomized measurements.
+        A more advanced version of this experiment would be use a transpiler pass to replace all existing measurements in a circuit with randomized measurements.
         """
         if physical_qubits is None:
             physical_qubits = tuple(range(circuit.num_qubits))